 Ensuring your mobile devices are safe and secure from unwanted attention and potential theft is an important consideration for any school leader.
 Leaders should remind staff regularly about basic security measures, such as not leaving devices unattended without appropriate security measures in place.
-‘Appropriate security measures’

-this case may include lockable cabinets, which can provide physical security against unwanted attention.
+‘Appropriate security measures’ in this case may include lockable cabinets, which can provide physical security against unwanted attention.
 I can personally recommend the range of Mobile Device Lockers from Zioxi (see zioxi.co.uk), which we use at The Prince of Wales School to keep our Chromebook and iPad provision safe and secure.

 On rare occasions, I’ll notice an item left unattended before a public letting is about to commence.
 When that happens, I’ll normally retain the item in my safe keeping until a colleague reports that it’s missing – which typically leads to a lesson being learnt!
 Encouraging all staff to hold each other to account in similar ways can be really helpful here.
 We all have those moments when we forget things.